The Great McDonalds Delivery Debacle

 Just like home

-You’ll be relived (or horrified) to know that McDonalds is pretty much the same the world over.
+You’ll be relieved (or horrified) to know that McDonalds is pretty much the same the world over.
 McDonalds has fantastic quality control and that translates into getting a similarly good (or bad, depending on your tastes) serve of fries, Big Mac, or McFlurry wherever in the world you go.

 Most countries have made small edits to the menu such as the not-particularly-good Bulgogi Burger in Korea or the beetrot blessed McOz in Australia, but the menu is otherwise fairly recognizable.